brghena/brghena-homepage/pages/index.md

 <br>

 <p style="font-size:16px">
-I am an Assistant Faculty of Instruction at Northwestern University in the Computer Science Department.
+I am an Assistant Professor of Instruction at Northwestern University in the Computer Science Department.
 </p>
 <p style="font-size:16px">